-- FFIs will be required to register with the US Internal Revenue Service (IRS) and will be assigned a Global Intermediary Identification Number (GIIN).
-FFIs will be required to submit information on persons with US indicia who hold accounts with them or own over 10 per cent (10%) of an entity that has an account with the FFI, above a stipulated threshold.
-It is important to note that this will vary for individuals and companies.
+- FFIs are required to register with the US Internal Revenue Service (IRS) and will be assigned a Global Intermediary Identification Number (GIIN).
+FFIs are required to submit information on persons with US indicia who hold accounts with them or own over 10 per cent (10%) of an entity that has an account.

-All customers will be subject to an electronic perusal of their account information.
+All customers are subject to an electronic perusal of their account information.
 This perusal seeks to determine which accounts have US indicia.
 US “indicia” include: whether a customer has US citizenship or permanent residency.
 It also includes the use of US address; Post Office Boxes and US telephone numbers.
 If these basic levels of indicia are identified, customers will be required to disclose their legal name, address, and US Tax Information Number (TIN).
-This information, as well as the account number, the account balance; and the gross receipts and gross withdrawals or payments from the account will be sent to the IRS.
+This information, as well as the account number, the account balance will be sent to the IRS.

 I have U.S. Dollar Account, will this be reported?

 The currency of the account does not determine whether the information is reported.
 FATCA requires information to be reported on accounts held by U.S. Persons who meet one of more of the criteria identified in Question 2 and with balances above the reporting threshold regardless of account currency.

 I qualify as a U.S. Person how does FATCA apply to me?